Contemplating today's Gospel

 “You cannot serve both God and mammon”

 Fr.
-Joan MARQUÉS i Suriñach (Vilamarí, Girona, Spain)Today, the Gospel introduces us to the figure of the unfaithful steward: a man rendering a fraudulent service to his master.
-He is just a simple steward, but behaves as his master.
-We must bear in mind:
+Joan MARQUÉS i Suriñach (Vilamarí, Girona, Spain)Today the Gospel presents us with the figure of the unfaithful steward: a man who took advantage of his job to steal from his master.
+He was a simple steward, and he acted like the master.
+We should bear in mind:

-2) But we cannot “worship” them as if they were God and the ultimate meaning or purpose of our existence; we have to be open-handed.
-Riches are meant for us to better serve God and men, our brothers; not to expel God from our heart and our deeds: “You cannot serve both God and mammon” (Lk 16:13).
+Second: But we cannot “worship” them as if they were God and the end of our existence; we must be detached from them.
+Riches are to serve God and our fellow human beings; they must not serve to dethrone God from our hearts and our deeds: “You cannot serve both God and mammon.”

 Thoughts on Today's Gospel